95ulisse/hedit/README.md

 HEdit has two main dependencies:

--  `libtickit`, which is currently available only on Bazaar, and you might need to install a Git helper to clone from Bazaar, like `git-remote-bzr`.
+-  `libtickit`, which is currently available only on Bazaar, so you may need to install it.

 - `V8`, which has its own build system.
 To build `V8` you need to install the `depot_tools` from http://dev.chromium.org/developers/how-tos/install-depot-tools, and you must also be sure